Special Education, M.S.Sp.Ed. – Prelim Ed Spec Instr Credential (Mild/Moderate) - Student Teaching

 |Curriculum Research Project 3|

 SEED 548 will be ongoing throughout the program, but actual enrollment in the 1-credit course will occur in the last term of the M.S. in Special Education program.
 Minimum of two semesters of participation required.

-Register for one credit per term.
-May take up to three terms to complete.
+This course must be completed in the final semester.
 To produce quality research, it is recommended to be the only course taken in the final semester.

 Minimum Grades and GPA Requirements for Credential Courses